 The Vaka Moana fleet was crewed by Pacific islanders from eleven nations (Fiji, the Cook Islands, Samoa, French Polynesia, New Zealand, Tonga, Kiribati, Solomon Islands, Papua New Guinea, Vanuatu and Easter Island), and collectively they traversed 210,000 miles of open ocean, training hundreds of first time sailors along the way.

 All three vessels – Haunui, Hinemoana and Te Matau a Māui – were purchased by New Zealand voyaging societies and are operating full time for the purposes of education and cultural revival.

-The vaka Haunui is used by the local society Te Toki Voyaging Trust to revitalize and share indigenous histories, knowledge of traditional sailing and to train practical skills on board.
+The vaka Haunui is used by Te Toki Waka Hourua to revitalize and share indigenous histories, knowledge of traditional sailing and to train practical skills on board.

 The ’waka hourua’ Haunui is considered as a place of learning and growing.

 Okeanos Foundation CEO Dieter Paulmann and Hoturoa Barclay-Kerr

 at the New Zealand contract signing in 2012.